mickcaff/MickCaffery_T1A3/README.md

 ## First time installation ##
 If it is your first time using the app on your local machine, then it is recommended to install all of the dependencies using Bundler.
 The steps to do this are shown below.

-**If you do not have Bundler**, then please install Bundler before continuing...
+If you do not have Bundler, please first run `gem install bundler`

-**If you do have Bundler**, then please continue below:

 The simplest way to run this application on your local machine is to:
 1. Download the MickCaffery_T1A3-master.zip file from the github respository https://github.com/mickcaff/MickCaffery_T1A3